 Instructions

 - In a medium saucepan, combine the rhubarb, strawberries, and maple syrup.
 Cover and bring to a simmer over medium heat, stirring frequently.
-After 5 minutes, when the mixture is starting to release juices, use a potato masher (or a fork) to lightly mash the strawberries and rhubarb.
+After 5 minutes, when the mixture starts to release juices, use a potato masher (or a fork) to mash the strawberries and rhubarb lightly.

 I love the texture the chia added too – so good!
 Thanks, Rachelle.